git-raghav/Lodgr/README.md

 -   **Authorization**: Middleware checks for resource ownership.
 -   **Error Handling**: Centralized with custom ExpressError class and async error wrapper (wrapAsync).
 -   **Input Validation**: Prevents invalid or malicious data from reaching the database.
--   **Session Security**: Sessions stored in MongoDB, environment variables for sensitive config.
+-   **Session Security**: Session-based authentication using express-session, with secure cookie expiry and storage in MongoDB.
+Users remain logged in across sessions (no need to log in repeatedly).
+If a user tries to access a protected action while not logged in, they are redirected to the login page and, after successful login, are automatically redirected back to their intended action or page.
+Environment variables are used for sensitive config.

 ---